How To Invest In A Roth IRA

 Here’s an example from Fidelity’s website:

-Full-Service Or Discount Broker
+Full-Service Or Discount Brokers

 Robo-Advisors